wanted2/caineng.in/www/_posts/2021-06-17-crystal-ball-monte-carlo-risk-analysis.md

 ### Installation

 Read the guides and then double-click on __crystalballsetup-x64.exe__ and follow the instructions for installation.
-The Crystal Ball [add-in](https://docs.microsoft.com/en-us/office/dev/add-ins/excel/excel-add-ins-overview) is installed inside Excel and is available for every workbook.
+The CrystalBall [add-in](https://docs.microsoft.com/en-us/office/dev/add-ins/excel/excel-add-ins-overview) is installed inside Excel and is available for every workbook.
 ![](/assets/img/cb04.PNG)

 # Examples